SEAN: Last month of the year. Gotta squeeze in all the manga and novels you can.

 ANNA: That sounds hilarious, but I can’t keep track of all the digital manga!

-MELINDA: I mean, that sounds great.
+MJ: I mean, that sounds great.

 SEAN: There’s also Drifting Dragons 5, My Sweet Girl 9, Our Fake Marriage 2, Smile Down the Runway 4, and The Tale of Genji: Dreams at Down 9.
 There’s also digital debuts for the Satoshi Kon titles Dream Fossil and Tropic of the Sea, which came out a few years ago.